 This bagpipe was all over Europe - although it was not the only bagpipe around.
 It found a place at Court and is featured in many pictures in the period, particlarly together with a second pipe (the rauschpfeif).

 Bagpipes were used featured with drums.
-Something not widely reaslised outside of music circles is the kind of percussion that was used at this time - bass drum played with two diferent sticks - one with a fat spft end, and the other a think cane line stick.
+Something not widely reaslised outside of music circles is the kind of percussion that was used at this time - bass drum played with two diferent sticks - one with a fat soft end, and the other a thin cane like stick.
 Often a little cymbal was fixed to the top and drummers often had bells tied to their ankles.
 Bizarre but true - in medieval times there was something like a drumkit !!

-So the standard historical models of bands were a duet (bagpie and rauschfeif) and a trio (bagpipes, rauschpfeif and drummer), and multiples thereof.
+So the standard historical models of bands were a duet (bagpipe and rauschfeif) and a trio (bagpipes, rauschpfeif and drummer), and multiples thereof.

 We only have pictures of medieval bagpipes, not actual examples we can look at.